Transparency International: '2020 has shown corruption can kill people' | DW | 28.01.2021

-Transparency International's corruption rankings paint a grim picture of how corruption undermined the COVID-19 response last year and eroded democratic institutions.
+In a report published on Thursday, Transparency International paints a grim picture of how corruption undermined many nations' COVID-19 response last year and eroded democratic institutions.

-While analyzing developments in 2020, Transparency International once again ranked 180 countries and territories by their perceived levels of public-sector corruption as seen by experts and businesspeople.

-Perceived corruption levels may not always be the same as actual corruption levels, but TI's 2020 index is able to highlight the general impact of corruption on government activities in the countries it reviews.

-The latest Corruption Perceptions Index (CPI) specifically looks at the correlation between corruption levels and nations' response to the coronavirus pandemic last year.
+A fresh report by global watchdog Transparency International looks at the correlation between corruption levels and nations' response to the coronavirus pandemic in 2020.

-The 2020 report highlights the impact of corruption on government responses to COVID-19, comparing countries' performance in the index to their investment in health care and the extent to which democratic norms and institutions have been weakened during the pandemic.
+The study highlights the impact of corruption on government responses to COVID-19, looking at how corruption have impacted many countries' investment in health care and the extent to which democratic norms and institutions have been weakened during the pandemic.

 "What you see is that the procurement of protection equipment — masks, ventilators and so on — is not being handled transparently," Daniel Eriksson, interim managing director of Transparency International, told DW.
 "That makes it very attractive for corrupt people to siphon off money into their own pockets, thereby making themselves rich at the cost of the population at large — corruption in this case actually kills people."